loftwah/linux-for-pirates/index.md

 And remember, to fully solve this riddle and claim yer treasure, ye'll need to think outside the box and find the hidden key.
 It's not as obvious as it seems."

-## **Jokes**
+## **Digital Pirate Jokes**

-I'm not sure where to put this yet, but here they are.

-**Why couldn't the pirate get on the WiFi?** Because it kept saying "Yo ho ho and a password!"
+**Why couldn't the pirate join the WiFi network?** It demanded, "Aye, matey, and password!"

-**Why did the pirate's computer crash?** He forgot to set sail the anti-virus.
+**Why did the pirate's computer always face threats?** He didn't have a firewall to guard his treasure.

-**Why did the pirate cross the road?** To booty-fy his system.
+**Why did the pirate cross the road?** To ARRchive his data.

-**How do pirates debug their code?** With a treasure map.
+**How do pirates troubleshoot their code?** With an X-marks-the-spot debug map.

-**What do you get when you cross a pirate and a computer programmer?** A scurvy code monkey.
+**What do you call a pirate who knows how to code?** Captain Bytebeard.

-**Why did the pirate's laptop have a wooden leg?** It was running Windows 95.
+**Why did the pirate's laptop stand on a peg leg?** It was booting from Windows '95.

-**Why was the pirate's computer always cold?** It left its Windows open.
+**Why was the pirate's PC feeling a chill?** Because of too many breezy Windows.

-**What do you get when you cross a pirate with a network administrator?** A router buccaneer.
+**What's a pirate's favorite networking tool?** The router saber.

-**Why did the pirate switch to Linux?** He heard it was more stable than Windows and less buggy than MacOS.
+**Why did the pirate go open-source?** Because proprietary software was plunder and loot.

-**Why did the pirate buy a new computer?** His old one was starting to lag behind.
+**Why did the pirate upgrade his PC?** His old rig was stuck in the digital doldrums.

-**Why couldn't the pirate connect to the Internet?** He had a sinking modem.
+**Why couldn't the pirate surf the web?** His connection kept drifting to sea.

-**Why did the pirate upgrade his operating system?** He heard it was the only way to get Windows on the Ark.
+**Why did the pirate favor a certain OS during the flood?** He wanted Windows on his Ark.

-**What do you get when you cross a pirate with a database administrator?** A swashbuckling SQL pirate.
+**What do you call a pirate who's good with databases?** The Data Buccaneer.

-**Why did the pirate's computer never crash?** He had a solid-state drive.
+**Why didn't the pirate's PC ever fail him?** He sailed with a sturdy SSD.

-**Why did the pirate's website always crash?** He used too many iframes.
+**Why did the pirate's website capsize?** Too many iframe deckhands onboard!

 ### Check Yer Deployments